aarong/feedme-spec/README.md

 - The client must not transmit any messages referencing the feed.

-- If the server is complying with the specification, then the client may receive an `ActionRevelation` message referencing the feed.
-If the server is in compliance, then it transmitted the `ActionRevelation` message before it received the `FeedClose` message from the client.
+- If the server is complying with the specification, then the client may receive an `FeedAction` message referencing the feed.
+If the server is in compliance, then it transmitted the `AFeedAction` message before it received the `FeedClose` message from the client.
 If received, then the client must continue to treat the feed as `Closing`.

 - If the server is complying with the specification, then the client may receive a `FeedTermination` message referencing the feed.
 If the server is in